entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Based on the measurements of the taxa above, we identified the obtected nuchal area whose length equal to or larger than 30% of the length of the nuchal plate as large obtected nuchal area.
 > - This feature is mainly present in bothriolepids like *Microbrachius dicki*, *Dianolepis liui*, *Wufengshania magniforaminis*, *Chahuaqingolepis magniporus* and *Grossilepis rikiki*.

-102. Postorbital crista fusing with the median ridge of the postpineal plate: absent (0); present (1).
+101. Postorbital crista fusing with median ridge of postpineal plate: absent (0); present (1).
 > Newly added.

 > - This is a derived character of *Microbrachius*.

-103. The width between the anterolateral angle of the PMD / the width between the lateral corner of the PMD (r3): less than 50% (0); equal to or larger than 50% (1).
+103. Width between anterolateral processes of PMD / the width between the lateral corner of the PMD (r3): less than 50% (0); equal to or larger than 50% (1).
 > Newly added.

 > - State 0 is mainly present in asterolepids.
 Almost all the bothriolepids should be 1.